VH-Lab/NDI-matlab/docs/reference/+ndi/+epoch/+epochset/param.m.md

   In this abstract class, no cache is available, so CACHE and KEY are empty.
 But subclasses can engage the cache services of the class by returning an NDI_CACHE object and a unique key.

-Help for ndi.epoch.epochset.param/getcache is inherited from superclass NDI.EPOCH.EPOCHSET
+Help for ndi.epoch.epochset.param/getcache is inherited from superclass ndi.epoch.epochset
 ```

 ---